Azure/PSDocs.Azure/templates/keyvault/v1/README.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-vaultName      | Yes      | Required.
-The name of the Key Vault. location       | No       | Optional.
-The Azure region to deploy to. accessPolicies | No       | Optional.
-The access policies defined for this vault. useDeployment  | No       | Optional.
-Determines if Azure can deploy certificates from this Key Vault. useTemplate    | No       | Optional.
-Determines if templates can reference secrets from this Key Vault. useDiskEncryption | No       | Optional.
-Determines if this Key Vault can be used for Azure Disk Encryption. useSoftDelete  | No       | Optional.
-Determine if soft delete is enabled on this Key Vault. usePurgeProtection | No       | Optional.
-Determine if purge protection is enabled on this Key Vault. networkAcls    | No       | Optional.
-The network firewall defined for this vault. workspaceId    | No       | Optional.
-The workspace to store audit logs. tags           | No       | Optional.
-Tags to apply to the resource.
+vaultName      | Yes      | The name of the Key Vault. location       | No       | The Azure region to deploy to. accessPolicies | No       | The access policies defined for this vault. useDeployment  | No       | Determines if Azure can deploy certificates from this Key Vault. useTemplate    | No       | Determines if templates can reference secrets from this Key Vault. useDiskEncryption | No       | Determines if this Key Vault can be used for Azure Disk Encryption. useSoftDelete  | No       | Determine if soft delete is enabled on this Key Vault. usePurgeProtection | No       | Determine if purge protection is enabled on this Key Vault. networkAcls    | No       | The network firewall defined for this vault. workspaceId    | No       | The workspace to store audit logs. tags           | Yes      | Tags to apply to the resource.

 ### vaultName

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-Required.
 The name of the Key Vault.

 ### location

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 The Azure region to deploy to.

 - Default value: `[resourceGroup().location]`